How To Prevent Depression Relapses, And Handle Recovery Effectively

 This is something we all sometimes forget, but it is ok to put yourself first from time to time.
 If you're feeling exhausted, take that day off or go to bed early.
 Find time to do something you enjoy, whether it is treating yourself to a nice meal or taking a long hot bath.

 And take care of your health.
 There is a mind-body connection and it plays a huge role in stress and depression.
 Eat well, exercise, get enough sleep, cut back on alcohol, and if you feel like something is wrong, go see a doctor.

 Monitor Your Sleeping Habits

-There is considerable evidence to suggest that keeping a poor sleep schedule can increase your likelihood of relapsing into depression—whether you’re going to bed too late, not getting enough sleep, or creating an environment that leads to lighter than ideal sleep.
+There is considerable evidence to suggest that keeping a poor sleep schedule can increase your likelihood of relapsing into depression.
+This can be affected whether you’re going to bed too late, not getting enough sleep, or creating an environment that leads to lighter than ideal sleep.